 Chris Cillizza went Nazi long before Trump was elected.
 Thompson might argue that the former Washington Post blogger, who now writes Trump fan fiction for CNN, was born with this frame of mind.
 She writes: “L is the strongest natural-born Nazi in this room… He has the brains of Neanderthal man, but he has an infallible instinct for power.”
 This description squares quite well with Cillizza’s recent work.
 Last week, in a column defending Ivanka Trump after she was booed by a German audience for supporting her father’s pitiful paid-leave policies, Cillizza, somehow channeling the voices of Ward Cleaver and John Mayer simultaneously, wrote: “It's important to remember that Ivanka is, first and foremost, her father's daughter.
 As such, she is going to defend him — as would almost every daughter in any situation in which her dad is under attack.”

 Wha… at?
-When we remind ourselves of the fact that Cillizza has, since Trump became president, displayed a thinly veiled horniness for the first daughter, this sentence takes on a nauseating tinge.
+When we remind ourselves that Cillizza has, since Trump became president, displayed a thinly veiled horniness for the first daughter, this sentence takes on a nauseating tinge.
 As Cillizza’s star has risen to that of the pundit class, his stupidity — expressed via Simpsons memes, use of outdated teen lingo, and gleeful participation in Trump hagiography — has become all the more apparent, along with his desire for attention.
 Regrettably, there’s nothing anyone can do to save him.
 Oh well.